 A key enabler for multichannel and omnichannel environments is the data.
 Here is where the experience of working with Big Data can pay dividends.
 Omnichannel data will obviously come from a variety of sources and channels, and will need to be integrated and connected to form a single customer view.
 Of vital importance is to recognize that whilst unstructured data (text, voice, etc.) can offer real insights into customers’ feelings and motivations, it is less readily analyzed.
 Traditional data mining techniques need more structure, so they tend to ignore the valuable insight hidden in unstructured data.
 The best solutions for data management in this case are usually a hybrid of structured and unstructured databases.

 What does a successful omnichannel implementation look like?
 How can success be measured?
-As someone who works with data and analytics, I find it easy to address the directly observable parts of customer engagement across channels (the actions customers take; who, what, where, when, how, how much, etc.).
-But, the “why” behind an action is much more intriguing and difficult to measure, as is the impact that any particular action or process has on things like customer satisfaction.
+When it comes to data collection and analytics, it is easy to address the directly observable parts of customer engagement across channels (the actions customers take; who, what, where, when, how, how much, etc.).
+However, the “why” behind an action is much more intriguing and difficult to measure.
 It’s like cosmological dark matter—we know it’s there, but it’s not possible to directly observe it.
 Of course, we can use a combination of quantitative and qualitative studies to get at the causation behind the correlation, but there is a natural limit to how many times we can ask customers to rank their experience or give us a reason for why they did what they did.

 The good news is that in the era of Big Data and the Internet of Things, we now have the opportunity to continuously measure what customers are doing naturally within the channels they use to interact with us.
-The products themselves, as well as the channels used to interact with products and services, are a wealth of data and information that’s easy to collect and analyze.
-We can then use customer lifetime journey (the actions and sequences that customers take) insight and outcomes in our analysis, making more informed decisions across the organization and its channels.
-For example, in the digital world, it’s possible to track customer behavior from the first moment they touch an organization through their entire lifecycle and the value that each customer represents.
+The products themselves, as well as the channels used to interact with products and services, are a wealth of real time data and information.
+We can then use customer lifetime journey insight and outcomes in our analysis, making more informed decisions across the organization and its channels.

-When I apply analytical techniques to omnichannel design and diagnosis, I am interested in two main dimensions: the things customers value from an interaction, and the things that a company does.
+In apply analytical techniques to omnichannel design and diagnosis, we are interested in two main dimensions: the things customers value from an interaction, and the things that a company does.
 From there, a simple model provides some very high-level indicators about where to focus omnichannel attention (see Figure 1).

 What we do: It is straightforward to identify activities already underway, and use a mixture of qualitative and quantitative techniques to measure them.
 If we are already doing something that customers like, then keep doing it (exploit).
 If we are doing something that they don’t value, we then have to assess why we are doing it (for example, to meet regulatory need).
 When possible, we should either stop doing it (exit) or explain why it is necessary.
 This is the domain where analytics around observable behavior can reveal those occasions where you are theoretically delivering what the customer wants and measuring the actual impact.